Skip to content

 1. To minimize potential damage from ball impacts, install the screen frame 10 inches away from the rear wall.
 Measure ten inches from the rear wall on each side wall at the floor and ceiling.

 2. Measure 10” from the rear wall on the floor and mark where the two Side Frames will be located.
-Now, using the width and height generated by the Aspect calculator (See article on Measuring For Your Golf Simulator Screen and Frame Pads).
+Now, use the width and height generated by the Aspect calculator (See the article on Measuring For Your Golf Simulator Screen and Frame Pads).
 Measure and cut a 2x4 for the Top Frame and the two Side Frames.
-Put the Side Frames and the Top Frame together, on the ground, so the outer top edges are flush and screw two 5/16 x 4” structural screws into the ends of Top Frame and into the top of each Side Frame.
+Put the Side Frames and the Top Frame together, on the ground, so the outer top edges are flush, and screw two 5/16 x 4” structural screws into the ends of the Top Frame and into the top of each Side Frame.
 Measure and cut five or six 10” long Support 2x4s that will be used to attach the simulator frame to the rear wall.
-One for the top and bottom of each side and one or two to attach the middle of the Top Frame to the rear wall.
+(One for the top and bottom of each side and one or two to attach the middle of the Top Frame to the rear wall.)

 3. Have two people raise the frame and hold it in position, and a third person places a 10” Support 2x4 between the frame and the rear wall on the outer edges and in the middle and sync two 5/16”x 5” screws through the front of the Top Frame and into the Support 2x4s.
 Place a 10” Heavy Duty L-Bracket underneath one of the Support 2x4s and screw the L-Bracket into the wall with 5/16” x 3” screws or Toggle Bolts.
 Repeat this step for each of the five Support 2x4.

-4. Use Option 2 above, step 4-8 to anchor the Side Frames into the floor.
+4. Use Option 2 above, steps 4-8, to anchor the Side Frames into the floor.

 5. The frame should now be well anchored.